Trello vs. Monday.com: A feature-by-feature comparison

 User positive reviews

 • The most likeful thing about Trello is its easy-to-use project management dashboard.
-Its drag drop-based feature makes it very easy tool for all types of user regardless of their previous experience. – Bikash P., Product Research Analyst, Financial Services
+Its drag-drop-based feature makes it a very easy tool for all types of user regardless of their previous experience. – Bikash P., Product Research Analyst, Financial Services (G2 review)

-• I love that I can set up a Trello board in just a few minutes and it’s functional and ready to be used. – Matt, Director in US, Marketing & Advertising
+• I love that I can set up a Trello board in just a few minutes, and it’s functional and ready to be used. – Matt, Director in US, Marketing & Advertising (Captera review)

-• Trello is simple and easy to use and I can manage my projects from anywhere. – Bento F, Consumer Services, self-employed
+• Trello is simple and easy to use, and I can manage my projects from anywhere. – Bento F, Consumer Services, self-employed (Getapp review)

 User negative reviews

-Read more: Discover 17 best Trello alternatives & competitors and choose the right fit for your needs
+Read more: Discover the best Trello alternatives & competitors and choose the right fit for your needs.

 Monday.com: Best suited for large teams and complex projects